mongodb/chatbot/docs/docs/server/configure.md

   OPENAI_CHAT_COMPLETION_DEPLOYMENT,
 } = process.env;

-export const openAiClient = new OpenAIClient( OPENAI_ENDPOINT, new AzureKeyCredential(OPENAI_API_KEY)
+// Create OpenAI client to interface with LLM and Embedding APIs const openAiClient = new OpenAIClient( OPENAI_ENDPOINT, new AzureKeyCredential(OPENAI_API_KEY)
 );

+// System prompt that is used to guide LLM behavior.
+// This is one of the most important aspects that you can tune to
-export const systemPrompt: SystemPrompt = {
+// customize the chatbot to your use case. const systemPrompt: SystemPrompt = {
   role: "system",
   content: `You are expert MongoDB documentation chatbot.
   Respond in the style of a pirate.
 End all answers saying "Ahoy matey!!"